Anonymity-washing: Contextual Elements

 Remark, how this highlights the manipulative aspect of anonymity-washing.\footnote{It bears noting that the FTC’s view on hashing is consistent with the practices in the EU, where hashing constitutes a method of pseudonymization that does not suffice on its own, in making data records fall outside the GDPR’s scope, due to the likelihood of privacy harms that may result from sharing the records.} In the EU, potential anonymity-washing cases have been scrutinized by data protection authorities, and some practices have been challenged in Court.
 For instance, the Italian Data Protection Authority (Garante) recently sanctioned the Italian National Institute of Statistics for its failure to deploy the necessary measures to avoid re-identification of the data it used for statistical analysis.
 In its order, the Italian authority explained~\cite{GPDP24INI};

 In this case, data controllers claimed to have upheld data protection principles while the data subjects remained, in fact, easily re-identifiable from their data records.\\

-The question of intentionality behind deceitful anonymity statements deserves a brief focus, as the term ``washing'' implies an intentional action.
+The question of intentionality behind deceitful anonymity statements deserves a brief focus, as the term ``washing'' implies an intentional action, motivated by a paucity of resources, time constraints, or uncertain goals regarding projected uses of data records.
 Except that intention in this context can be difficult to prove.
 Sometimes, anonymity-washing cases are so blatant that the willingness to deceive leaves no doubt.
 Other times, anonymity-washing is harder to prove and therefore appears incidental, giving the impression that data controllers and/or processors are acting in good faith while deploying weaker solutions.
 There is, of course, a risk of mischaracterization.
 Still, it may never be possible to prove with a high degree of confidence that a data controller and/or processor acted in good faith, since defendants are likely to claim to be acting in good faith when notified, and in the course of legal proceedings.